Variational quantum-algorithm based self-consistent calculations for the two-site DMFT model on noisy quantum computing hardware: Conclusion

 \section{Conclusion}

-In this paper we investigated the application of a quantum computer to obtain the Green's function of a fermionic quantum system through its Lehmann representation.
-Explicitly, we considered the two-site DMFT model at half-filling.
-However, our approach is more general and does not rely on using two sites only or the constraint of particle-hole symmetry.
-We used the VQE approach to determine the relevant eigenstates and transition rates without exploiting any symmetry.
-By calculations with (i) only stochastic noise, (ii) simulated device noise, and (iii) on a real IBMQ machine we extracted three main obstacles for full self-consistent DMFT calculations on state-of-the-art quantum computers based on this approach:
+In this work we explored the practical power of an available quantum computer to obtain the Green's function of a fermionic quantum system through its Lehmann representation.
+The general procedure consists of (i) determining the relevant eigenstates by a quantum-classical hybrid variational algorithm and (ii) measuring the transition rates by employing a quantum computer.
+In this general form, it can be applied to quantum systems of arbitrary size and filling.
+Here, we explicitly considered the two-site DMFT model at half-filling and used the VQE approach to determine the relevant eigenstates.
+Thus, knowledge of the electron number and spin of the target states was only exploited for the variational state determination but not in the construction of the GF or the calculation of the quasi-particle weight.
+We showed that a self-consistent hybrid quantum-classical solution of the DMFT model is in principle possible.
+By calculations (i) with only stochastic noise, (ii) with simulated device noise, and (iii) on a real IBMQ machine we extracted three present obstacles for full self-consistent DMFT calculations on state-of-the-art quantum computers based on the Lehmann-representation approach and a state determination by variational approaches:

-(1) The limited accuracy of the expectation values of the eigenenergies and transition rates already resulting from statistical noise leads to an unphysical two-peak structure in the self-energy on the real frequency axis, explicitly around \(\omega=0\).
+(1) The limited accuracy of the expectation values of the eigenenergies and transition rates, already resulting from statistical noise, leads to an unphysical two-peak structure in the self-energy on the real frequency axis, explicitly around \(\omega=0\).
 As this prohibits the determination of the quasi-particle weight from the derivative, we introduced a fitting approach to cure the artificial two-peak structure enclosing \(\omega=0\).
 By self-consistent calculations we showed that this approach is able to reproduce the correct phase diagram of the model including the Mott transition, even in the presence of shot-noise with at least \(10\,k\) shots.
 We note that there are alternative approaches for the determination of the quasi-particle weight, like calculations in Matsubara frequencies or using the Kramers-Kronig relation to convert it into an integral over the imaginary part of the self-energy \cite{Keen2020}.